Licensing Guides

 Is it required to be a licensed contractor to operate as an electrician in Arizona?
 Yes.

-Arizona does not offer an official journeyman license as do most states.
+Arizona does not offer a traditional journeyman license as do most states.
 Instead, Arizona issues contractor licenses.
-Arizona has several electrical contractor licenses, depending upon the type of work the electrician does: Residential (R-11), Commercial (C-11), or Electrical (K-11).
+Arizona has several electrical contractor licenses, depending upon the type of work the electrician does: Residential (R-11), Commercial (C-11), Residential and Commercial (CR-11).
 The Arizona Registrar of Contractors classifies a “journeyman electrician” based on proven work experience.
 Arizona does not require a license or permit to become an electrical apprentice.
+To be eligible for a state-level contractor's license, an individual must document four years of experience and pass the state's licensing examinations.

-Steps to Get an Electrician License in Arizona
+Steps to Get an Electrical License in Arizona

 1. Must be at least 18 years old, with a high school diploma or GED.

-APPLY FOR CONTRACTOR LICENSING EXAM: The Arizona Registrar of Contractors issues contractors licenses, with three options for electricians.
-Those options are Residential (R-11), Commercial (C-11), or Electrical—a combination of residential and electric (K-11).
-You must register to take two exams before you can obtain a license: a business management exam and trade exam.
+APPLY FOR CONTRACTOR LICENSING EXAM: The Arizona Registrar of Contractors issues specialty contractor licenses in the construction industry, with three options for electricians.
+Those options are Residential (R-11), Commercial (C-11), or Electrical (CR-11) — a combination of residential and commercial.

 OBTAIN YOUR ELECTRICIAN LICENSE: After passing your exams, you must pay licensing fees to get your electrician license through the Arizona Registrar of Contractors.
 The cost for a residential license is $720, while a commercial license is $580.
+The state encourages applicants to use the Online Customer Portal to apply for licensure.
 Licenses must be renewed every two years.
-The state of Arizona does not require continuing education for electricians, although some specific counties might.
+The state of Arizona does not require continuing education for electricians to renew their license.

-PROOF OF COMMERCIAL CONTRACTOR INSURANCE: Electricians in Arizona must hold electrical contractors’ insurance, which includes liability insurance and worker’s compensation insurance.
-Other insurance options to include for added protection include Errors and Omissions insurance, which protects against negligent claims filed against you or those that suggest you failed to perform a promised service.
+PROOF OF COMMERCIAL CONTRACTOR INSURANCE: Electricians in Arizona must hold electrical contractors’ insurance, which includes liability insurance and workers’ compensation insurance.
+Other insurance options for added protection include Errors and Omissions insurance, which protects against negligent claims filed against you or claims that you failed to perform a promised service.
 Commercial property insurance can protect your business building and its contents.

-There are three different types of electrician licensing in Arizona:
+There are three types of electrician licensing in Arizona:

 Residential (R-11): A residential electrician licensee can install and repair electrical systems in residential properties only.